 Skip the dry mixes and jarred sauces.
 Homemade mushroom gravy is easier than you think and so much better than the prepackaged ones.
 Try this easy mushroom gravy and taste the difference.

 Whether you’re having a simple rotisserie chicken or roast beef for dinner, don’t forget the gravy.
-Easy Mushroom Gravy.
 With fresh sage, shallots and garlic and a splash of vermouth, it’s the best mushroom gravy out there.

 Few things can’t be improved upon with gravy.
 Especially an easy mushroom gravy.
-Who wants a plain entree when you can have mushroom gravy for chicken or mushroom gravy for meatloaf or mushroom gravy for pork chops — am-I-right?
+Who wants a plain entree when you can have mushroom gravy for chicken or meatloaf or pork chops — am-I-right?
 You’re darn tootin’, I am.

 This all-purpose homemade mushroom gravy will take any roast or grilled meat main up several notches.
 Pinky promise.

 - Slice the mushrooms.
 (You can use button mushrooms, crimini, or a wild mushroom blend.
 (I made this to go with a meatloaf, so I kept it simple and just used white button mushrooms).